jkingportfolio/CI_PP2_Connect4/README.md

 #### Master Mute Button

 The master mute button is located just below the main game board.
+This feature will give the user an easily accesible option to control all audio in the site.
 When this button is pressed it will turn on or off both music and sounds dependant on its current state.

 - Covered in user story: 7